powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 extension if there is one.

-In addition to filtering with the regex parameter, in directory datasources the method `listNames(String regex)` filters filenames to only keep those starting with the basename.
+In addition to filtering with the regex parameter, in directory datasources the method `listNames(String regex)` filters filenames to only keep those starting with the base name.

 (archivedatasources)=
 ### Archive DataSource